Orangutan X2 with VNH2

 Pololu Orangutan X2 Robot Controller, top view with top and bottom board and labels (power capacitor orientation may vary).

 Note: The motor driver (top) board pictured above is also available separately as a dual high-power motor driver.

-The Orangutan X2 has two microcontrollers: a user-programmable Atmel ATmega1284P AVR for the main application, and an auxiliary ATmega328P that is pre-programmed to interface with most of the dedicated hardware on the X2 and serve as an AVR ISP programmer for the main processor, which means that .
+The Orangutan X2 has two microcontrollers: a user-programmable Atmel ATmega1284P AVR for the main application, and an auxiliary ATmega328P that is pre-programmed to interface with most of the dedicated hardware on the X2 and serve as an AVR ISP programmer for the main processor, which means that no external programmer is required.
 The two-microcontroller design simplifies multitasking by relieving the main processor of common tasks such as motor control and melody generation, and the approach also leaves almost all of the mega1284 hardware peripherals, such as timers and interrupts, and most of the mega1284 I/O lines to be used for your higher-level design.

 The Orangutan X2 is compatible with freely available development software for Atmel’s AVR microcontrollers, including Atmel’s AVR/Atmel Studio, the WinAVR GCC C/C++ compiler, and AVRDUDE.
 We provide an extensive set of software libraries that make it easy to interface with all of the integrated hardware, including the auxiliary microcontroller.
 Using these libraries, it takes just a few simple lines of code to write to the LCD, read button presses, drive motors, and control servos.
 These libraries come with a number of sample programs that demonstrate how to use the various components on the Orangutan X2.